The Eel (fictional character)

 The Eel is a pulp fiction character, a gentleman thief of "courageous action and questionable morals," created by Hugh B. Cave, writing under the pseudonym Justin Case.
 Short stories about The Eel originally appeared from 1936 to 1942 in the Spicy magazines issued by Culture Publications.
+The Eel had no other name.

-In the first of the series, "Eel Trap," the author introduces the character thus:
+In the first of the series, "Eel Trap," the author introduces the character: